dgw/startpage.rwrt/README.md

 The third position can be any string really.
 I suggest you choose something descriptive here, like "Google".

 ### style/style.css
-If you know CSS, edit to your heart's contempt.
+If you know CSS, edit to your heart's content.